 Based in the Suffolk countryside, Callum is still a relatively new face to the theatre profession.
 He embarked on his freelance career in lighting design officially in 2012 and has since worked on productions and events of various sizes all over the UK and Europe.

 Callum loves to push the boundaries of light, evermore trying to achieve unconventional and innovative designs on his projects.
-This comes from a mindset that light should not only simply reenforce what is seen on stage, but to also enhance and strengthen the production to bring out a new level of brilliance often missed in everyday life.
+This comes from a mindset that light should not only simply work with what is seen on stage, but to also enhance, strengthen and reinforce the production to bring out a new level of brilliance often missed in everyday life.

 Always on the look out for something new to try, Callum will try his hand at any style of theatre.
 Although, his first choice for projects to work on are those that move away from the normality of the world around us, productions that really do push the boundaries of theatre and err on the side of uncertainty.
 Theatre should always make us think and to constantly question the show we’re watching, why should the lighting not make us do the same?